masterpradip/StockPricePredictionUsingLSTM/README.md

-# Stock Price Prediction using LSTM with Keras
+# Stock Price Prediction using LSTM
-This model predicts the opnening price of the stock for the upcoming days in the test dataset The dataset is provided by Google